Key takeaways:

 A word about risk

 Like most investments, mutual funds come with a certain amount of risk.
 While mutual funds are a great way to diversify your portfolio, they still experience volatility.
 Volatility is a measure of how much an investment fluctuates.
-A highly volatile investment can move way up or down in price, creating more risk — but also the potential for more reward.
+A highly volatile investment can move way up or down in price, creating more risk — but also carries the potential for more reward.

 To learn more about the risk associated with a particular fund, you can read through the Fund Facts and Simplified Prospectus documents.
 Or, talk to an advisor.